BiCons in 2024 and 2025 – July 2024 update

 Anna Sharman

-Asha Wolf-Robinson
+Asha Wolfe-Robinson

 The following three directors were standing for election: